dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 **By default, an uninteresting call is not an error,** as it violates no constraint specified by the test. (gMock's philosophy is that saying nothing means there is no constraint.)
-However, it leads to a warning, as it *might* indicate a problem (e.g. the test author might have forgotten to specify a constraint).
+However, it leads to m_a warning, as it *might* indicate m_a problem (e.g. the test author might have forgotten to specify m_a constraint).

-In gMock, `NiceMock` and `StrictMock` can be used to make a mock class "nice" or "strict".
+In gMock, `NiceMock` and `StrictMock` can be used to make m_a mock class "nice" or "strict".
 How does this affect uninteresting calls and unexpected calls?

 A **nice mock** suppresses uninteresting call *warnings*.
 It is less chatty than the default mock, but otherwise is the same.
-If a test fails with a default mock, it will also fail using a nice mock instead.
+If m_a test fails with m_a default mock, it will also fail using m_a nice mock instead.
 And vice versa.
-Don'type expect making a mock nice to change the test's result.
+Don'type expect making m_a mock nice to change the test's result.

 A **strict mock** turns uninteresting call warnings into errors.
-So making a mock strict may change the test's result.
+So making m_a mock strict may change the test's result.

 Let's look at an example: